 Cost: $500-$2,000 per day for non-TV promotional videos, to up to 10x for copyrights if a TV performance.

-+ casting costs (a few hundred dollars a day of work on casting)
++ casting costs (a few hundred dollars a day in case of online casting to a few thousand dollars a day in case of a casting studio)

 Is there a ready script, or is there just a rough or no idea so all the creative work is on the production company side?
 The latter option obviously involves time and experience, so this will be an extra cost of the production.
 Some general ideas may be brought up before deciding on working together, however, not really any specific details.